 Accredited MFT Programs in Connecticut

 To become a licensed marriage and family counselor, most states require that school training programs be accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
 This accreditation is granted to programs training students in mental health counseling as a whole and can be granted to marriage and family therapy programs.
-However, another accreditation group is gaining popularity for MFT programs called the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE).
+However, another accreditation group is gaining popularity for marriage and family therapy programs called the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE).
 Connecticut focuses primarily on COAMFTE accreditation to satisfy licensure requirements for marriage and family counseling programs.

 Southern Connecticut State University (SCSU):